dillonwfletcher/freeCodeCampSolutions/pythonProjects/budgetApp/README.md

+If you want to check out my solution in action, <a href="https://repl.it/@dillonwfletcher/boilerplate-budget-app#budget.py">click here!</a> This takes you to Repl.it where you can interact with my solution and see that it passes all the tests

+You can watch me code this project on YouTube from start to finish <a href="">here</a>!

 ### Assignment

 Complete the `Category` class in `budget.py`.
 It should be able to instantiate objects based on different budget categories like *food*, *clothing*, and *entertainment*.
 When objects are created, they are passed in the name of the category.
 The class should have an instance variable called `ledger` that is a list.
 The class should also contain the following methods: